 You can scope the reservation to a resource group when you buy the reservation, or you set the scope after purchase.
 You must be a subscription owner to scope the reservation to a resource group.

 To set the scope, go to the Purchase reservation page in the Azure portal.
-Then, select the reservation type that you want to buy.
-On the Select the product that you want to purchase selection form, change the Scope value to Single resource group and select a resource group.
+Select the reservation type that you want to buy.
+On the Select the product that you want to purchase selection form, change the Scope value to Single resource group.
+Then, select a resource group.

 Purchase recommendations for the resource group in the virtual machine reservation are shown.
 Recommendations are calculated by analyzing your usage over the last 30 days.
 A purchase recommendation is made if the cost of running resources with reserved instances is cheaper than the cost of running resources with pay-as-you-go rates.
-For more information about reservation purchase recommendations, see the Get Reserved Instance purchase recommendations based on usage pattern blog post.
+For more information about reservation purchase recommendations, see Get Reserved Instance purchase recommendations based on usage pattern.

 You can always update the scope after you buy a reservation.
-To do so, go to the reservation, click Configuration and rescope the reservation.
-Rescoping a reservation is not a commercial transaction.
+To do so, go to the reservation, click Configuration, and rescope the reservation.
+Rescoping a reservation isn't a commercial transaction.
 Your reservation term isn't changed.
 For more information about updating the scope, see Update the scope after you purchase a reservation.

 Monitor and optimize reservation usage